MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Create an *Azure AI services* resource

-You can use the Azure AI Vision service with an **Azure AI services** resource.
+You can use the Azure AI Vision service with an **Azure AI services** multi-service resource.

 If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.